Hand Over the Spinach, Popeye!

 Adding vegetables to your pet’s diet can help to ensure they’re getting enough of the essential nutrients they need to stay strong and healthy and boost their immune system.

-Another option is to add a teaspoon of DOGGY DAILY or MOGGY DAILY into their wet or dry food bowls.
+Another option is to add a teaspoon of Doggy Daily into their wet or dry food bowls.
 Rich in essential nutrients and tried and tested by our Chief Veterinarian, it's great for your pet’s gut health and so much more.